nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 ### Initialization

-Before using the networking module, ensure that Terraform is installed.

-Navigate to the `networking-module` directory and run the following command to initialize the Terraform configuration:
+Ensuring first that `Terraform` is installed, navigate to the `networking-module` directory and run the following command to initialize the Terraform configuration:

 ```bash
 terraform init